-FACTS/RENWEB/SCHOOLOGY REQUIREMENTS: FACTS/RenWeb, the school information system (SIS), is the official depository and source for grades, attendance records, disciplinary records, and class schedules.
-Schoology, the KCHS learning management system (LMS), is used to deliver course content such as homework, lesson plans, course content, and quizzes to students.
-Teachers are required to post lesson plans for the upcoming week on Schoology by Sunday at 8:00 p.m.
+FACTS/CANVAS REQUIREMENTS: FACTS, the school information system (SIS), is the official depository and source for grades, attendance records, disciplinary records, and class schedules.
+Canvas, the KCHS learning management system (LMS), is used to deliver course content such as homework, lesson plans, and quizzes to students.
+Teachers are required to post lesson plans for the upcoming week on Canvas by Sunday at 8:00 p.m.